Charolas/PROJECT-SKYRIM/README.md

 ### Start Skyrim
 Start the game and exit once you're in the main menu.
 This will ensure any settings files needed by Wabbajack are created in the Skyrim directory.

-### Manually Downgrade Creation Kit

-Creation Kit recently had an update, until Project Skyrim is updated to account for this you must manually downgrade Creation Kit yourself

-How to Downgrade:

-Make sure that Creation Kit (Special Edition) is installed correctly.
-It *must* be instaled to the same drive that Skyrim is installed on.
-Open the steam console by pressing "Windows + R" on your keyboard and type "steam://open/console" without the quotes.
-Then, type in the following two commands, one at a time, allowing them both to download

-download_depot 1946180 1946183 2725999750516785042
-download_depot 1946180 1946182 926444740758492387

-Once completed, the console window will tell you where it has placed the two folders.
-Navigate to them and open each folder, moving over *all* files from both of the folders to the location of your Steam Skyrim install location (Steam\steamapps\common\Skyrim Special Edition) overwriting the files when prompted

 ### Set the Game language to English